|Graduate Catalog StKate.edu|

 Physical therapy is a dynamic profession with an established theoretical base and widespread clinical applications.
 Physical therapists seek to prevent injury, impairments, functional limitations and disability; to maintain and promote fitness, health and quality of life; and to ensure excellence in the delivery of physical therapy services to patients/clients.
 In order to provide appropriate interventions, physical therapists must have a thorough understanding of the musculoskeletal, neuromuscular, cardiopulmonary and integumentary systems.

 Physical therapists are essential participants in the healthcare system, working collaboratively with physicians and other healthcare providers, often assuming leadership roles in prevention and health maintenance programs, in the provision of rehabilitation services and in professional and community organizations.
 They also play important roles in developing health policy and appropriate standards for physical therapy practice.

 Physical therapists are employed in a variety of settings, including hospitals, skilled nursing facilities, public schools, private clinics, rehabilitation centers, community health centers, research centers, industry, home healthcare, athletic programs and physical therapy educational programs.
 In these settings, the physical therapist is involved in the interpretation of tests and measurements, intervention planning, direct patient care, patient and family education, consultation and supervision of supportive personnel.

 The philosophy of St. Catherine's Doctor of Physical Therapy (DPT) Program considers physical therapy education a process that begins with a liberal arts education.
-Through the liberal arts, you learn to integrate knowledge from various disciplines and develop your capacities for analysis, problem solving, critical thinking, and written and oral communication.
+Through the liberal arts and sciences, students learn to integrate knowledge from various disciplines and develop their capacities for analysis, problem solving, critical thinking, and written and oral communication.
 These abilities are essential traits of an effective physical therapist.

 St. Catherine DPT graduates will be prepared to: